Learn what average total assets are, how to calculate them, and why they matter for financial ratios like ROA and asset turnover.

 Asset Turnover = Revenue / Average Total Assets

-Asset turnover measures how efficiently a company uses its assets to generate sales.
-Higher ratios indicate better asset utilization, while declining turnover may signal excess capacity or operational inefficiencies.
+This measures how efficient a company is at using its assets to generate sales.
+A higher ratio means good utilization, while a declining ratio might signal an overage of capacity or some operational inefficiencies.

 The DuPont framework decomposes ROA into profit margin and asset turnover components: